 Implementation

-The rolling window framework to feature engineering is implement in the project using a dynamic programing approach such that there would only be one iteration through the list of netflows (linear big-O).
+The rolling window framework to feature engineering is implemented in the project using a dynamic programing approach, so that there would only be one iteration through the list of netflows (linear big-O).

 Netflows are represented through the RW_NETFLOW class, where an instance of the class is created for each unique source/destination IP tag (SDIPT).
-The class attributes are shown in figure 8.
+The class attributes are shown in Figure 8.